 Personally I think this is still worth a look, it's perhaps not worthy of the hype that's being generated by "finally" having a female superhero.
 I don't get the desire of "needing" a woman with superpowers.
 WW has existed for almost 80 years, plus there's a ton of literary female figures that can empower, so if all it takes is a comic book heroine to provide your empowerment, you never really needed it.
 It's a good movie, with good effects for the most part.
 It's enjoyable, funny in parts and sets it up nicely for the Justice League movie.

-Not a bad addition to the zombie family.
 Generally I'm not really a fan of subtitled horror movies, as I find reading the text just detracts from the experience, but this French film isn't bad as far as modern zombie outings go.

 A group of detectives descend on a run down and almost deserted apartment block situated on the outskirts of the city to avenge the capture and subsequent murder of one of their team by a group of Nigerian led drug dealers.
 Naturally the operation goes pear shaped and they all end up captured with some of them critically injured while some of the drug gang are killed.